-We had a fabulous time swimming in the cool fresh waters of the cenotes in the Riviera Maya – and can’t wait to splash about in more.
+We had a fabulous time swimming in the fresh waters of the cenotes in the Riviera Maya – and can’t wait to splash about in more.

 2) Marvel at millions of monarch butterflies

 Every year, millions of Monarch butterflies make the perilous journey south from the U.S. and Canada – flying up to 3,000 miles – to spend the winter in the Sierra Madre mountains in Mexico.

 One of the best activities in Morelia we did was this day trip – where we rode horses up the mountains to witness the gathering of these beautiful butterflies.

 3) Witness the Day of the Dead

 The Day of the Dead (Dia de los Muertos) is a multi-day festival at the beginning of November that celebrates the lives of loved ones who’ve passed away.

 They bring toys for dead children and food to give to the spirits, as well as to eat while having a picnic by the graveyard.
 Often, they sleep overnight by the gravesite.

 If you happen to be in Mexico during this annual occasion, count yourself lucky.

 4) Swim with whale sharks

 They’re not actually sharks but fish – the largest fish in the world.
-And swimming with these enormous but gentle creatures is one of the bucket-list things to do in Mexico you won’t want to miss.
+And swimming with these enormous but gentle creatures should be on everyone’s Mexico bucket list.

 5) Ride a horse to Chamula